iommirocks/iommi/README.rst

     :target: https://codecov.io/gh/TriOptima/iommi

-iommi is a django-based framework for even higher abstraction and faster development than django itself.
+iommi is a Django-based framework that magically create pages, forms and tables with advanced out-of-the-box functionality based on your applications models - without sacrificing flexibility and control.

 Major features: